 In the 2013 campaign, the Bulldogs captured the NCAA Division II Midwest Regional Championship and advanced to the NCAA Division II Elite Eight.
 She earned her 500th career coaching victory by topping archrival Grand Valley State in the regional final on the Lakers' home floor.
 Brandel-Wilhelm then guided the Bulldogs to a 24-6 mark while winning the GLIAC regular-season and tournament titles for the first time in school history in 2014.

-In the most recent 2015 season, Brandel-Wilhelm's Bulldogs vaulted to number one in the nation for the first time in school history.
+In the 2015 season, Brandel-Wilhelm's Bulldogs vaulted to number one in the nation for the first time in school history.
 FSU finished with a 33-3 overall record, boasting the nation's highest winning percentage, and claimed both the GLIAC Regular-Season and Tournament Championships.
 The Bulldogs also hosted the NCAA Division II Midwest Regional Tournament and earned runner-up honors.

 Success and Brandel-Wilhelm have become synonomous as Ferris State recorded the program's 18th consecutive winning campaign in 2015 as Bulldogs attained double-digits in victories for the 35th consecutive year.
 In the 2010 season, Brandel-Wilhelm reached another personal coaching milestone by notching her 300th victory at Ferris State following a 3-1 conference triumph at Michigan Tech (Oct.
 24).
 She became FSU's all-time winningest coach in the 2011 campaign.